dimesha/myapp-android/README.md

 ## Overview
 This project is a React Native application developed for CodeScale Pvt Ltd., implementing various features including Firebase integration, Redux for state management, API integration for character listing, voice-to-text functionality, Firebase Analytics, and native module integration for displaying battery level.

-## Requirements
+## Requirements and workarea
-- Develop a small React Native application based on the provided Figma design.
+- [x] Develop a small React Native application based on the provided Figma design.
-- Integrate Firebase authentication and Firebase database.
+- [x] Integrate Firebase authentication and Firebase database.
-- Implement "Sign Up" and "Sign In" processes.
+- [x] Implement "Sign Up" and "Sign In" processes.
-- Persist user sessions across the application.
+- [x] Persist user sessions across the application.
-- Use ThronesAPI to list characters with a custom design.
+- [x] Use ThronesAPI to list characters with a custom design.
-- Create a profile screen displaying user information and allow logging out to redirect to the "Sign In" screen.
+- [x] Create a profile screen displaying user information and allow logging out to redirect to the "Sign In" screen.
-- Utilize Redux for state management.
+- [ ] Utilize Redux for state management.
-- Configure voice-to-text features using a specified library.
+- [x] Configure voice-to-text features using a specified library.
-- Implement Firebase Analytics to track app statistics.
+- [ ] Implement Firebase Analytics to track app statistics.
-- Integrate native code (Swift/Java/Kotlin) for native modules showing battery level.
+- [x] Integrate native code (Swift/Java/Kotlin) for native modules showing battery level.
-- Create a simple Next.js landing page for the app.
+- [ ] Create a simple Next.js landing page for the app.

 ## Setup Instructions
 1. **Clone the repository:**